Eat this type of chocolate to lose weight and build muscle

 You have to know that not all types of dark chocolate are created equal and not all of them will give you the same benefits.

-The best and the most effective type of dark chocolate is the one that contains a high percentage of cocoa as The more cocoa, the more epicatechin it has.
+The best and the most effective type of dark chocolate is the one that contains a high percentage of cocoa The more cocoa, the more epicatechin it has.

-So, in order to get the recommended dosage of epicatechin (150mg) in the previous muscle building study from dark chocolate, you have to eat..
+So, in order to get the recommended dosage of epicatechin (150mg) in the previous muscle-building study from dark chocolate, you have to eat..

 100g of 60% cocoa dark chocolate